Victoria Chang: Poetry

-Chang's first book, Circle (Southern Illinois University Press, 2005), won the Crab Orchard Series in Poetry.
-Her second poetry collection is Salvinia Molesta (University of Georgia Press, 2008).
-Her third book of poetry, The Boss was published by McSweeney's in 2013—it won a PEN Center USA literary award and a California Book Award.
-Another collection, Barbie Chang, was published by Copper Canyon Press in 2017.
+Chang's first poetry collection, Circle, was published by Southern Illinois University Press in 2005 as part of the Crab Orchard Series in Poetry.
+Her second collection, Salvinia Molesta, was published by the University of Georgia Press in 2008.
+The Boss, her third collection, was published by McSweeney's in 2013 and received the 2014 PEN USA Award for Poetry.